Task force calls for routine HIV testing for all adults

 "The Task Force's new recommendations will expand the number of Americans who know their HIV status and can take action to protect themselves and their partners," Dr. Jonathan Mermin, director of the CDC's Division of HIV/AIDS Prevention, said in a statement.

-The recommendations are based on evidence showing the benefits and risks of testing and treatment for HIV, the virus that causes AIDS.
-Recent studies have shown that HIV treatment can reduce transmission of the virus to an uninfected partner by as much as 96 percent but there is no cure for the disease.
+The recommendations are based on evidence showing the benefits and risks of HIV testing and treatment.
+Recent studies have shown that HIV treatment can reduce transmission of the virus to an uninfected partner by as much as 96 percent.

 The group also recommends that teens younger than 15 and adults older than 65 should be screened if they are at increased risk for HIV infection.
 And it recommends that all pregnant women - including those in labor - who do not know their HIV status should be tested.